How much does a new gas furnace cost?

 Mobile home gas furnace prices

-Mobile home gas furnace prices are $900 to $2,500 on average, depending on the brand and energy efficiency.
+Mobile home gas furnace prices are $900 to $2,500, depending on the brand and energy efficiency.
 Mobile home furnaces range from 80% to 95% in efficiency (AFUE).
 Downflow furnaces are the most common type since many mobile homes have ducts under the floors.

 |Coleman||$900 – $1,200|